Special relativity and the rod/slot paradox – IV – consequences of an inclination angle in the slot’s frame

 \[ \tan\,(\,\Psi\,) \, =\, \gamma_x \, { v_{y} * \nu_x \over c^2 } \, . \]

-We understand that due to this inclination and the rod’s diagonal velocity, the rod’s right end must move longer to the right than the location of the slot’s right end to arrive at a y-level of yB = 0.
+We understand that due to this inclination and the rod’s diagonal velocity, the rod’s right end must move longer to the right than the location of the slot’s right end to reach a y-level of yB = 0.

 The diagonally oriented velocity vector of the rod vrod,B has the components: